-According to the petitioner, the origin of the name, "River Junction," refers to the junction of the Stanislaus River with the San Ioaquin River, Mr. McManis states, "The name is in prominent use within the proposed viticultural area, undoubtedly because of the significant prehistoric, historic, and ongoing influence of the rivers' confluence on the immediate area."
-The petitioner owns a vineyard in the proposed viticultural area.
+The origin of the name, ''River Junction," refers to the junction of the Stanislaus River with the San Joaquin River.
+Mr. McManis states, "The name is in prominent use within the AVA, undoubtedly because of the significant prehistoric, historic, and ongoing influence of the rivers' confluence on the immediate area."
+The petitioner owns a vineyard in the AVA.
 The property, purchased in the early 1990's, was previously known as "River Junction Vineyards."
-The petitioner submitted a vinevard block map of his ranch which shows the historical ownership of the vineyards by the designation "R" for "River Junction Vineyards."
-These vineyards are located within the proposed viticultural area.
+A vineyard block map of his ranch shows the historical ownership of the vineyards by the designation "R" for "River Junction Vineyards."
+These vineyards are located within the AVA.

 The name "River Junction" is also used for River Junction Reclamation District No. 2064, a State of California Special District dating from at least 1925.
 River Junction Reclamation District includes Bret Harte Gardens subdivision, filed October 11, 1922.
-Since this subdivision assumes reclamation within the District. it seems likely that "River Junction," as a District name, dates at least to 1922.
+Since this subdivision assumes reclamation within the District, it seems likely that "River Junction," as a District name, dates at least to 1922.
 The name is also used for River Junction Farms subdivision no. 2 within the River Junction Reclamation District.